A Compact Guide to the Whole Bible

 The first chapter is followed by a chapter that briefly summarizes the way each of the sections of the Bible contribute in unique ways to the unified, overarching story that it tells, or its “metanarrative,” to use the word used in the book.
 The metanarrative with which the authors work could be summed up in the classic creation, fall, redemption, and restoration frame that will be familiar to many educators in Christian schools.

 One of the book’s strengths is the way the author cautions against the possible misuse of the concept of metanarratives, which, he acknowledges, are reductionistic and contextual and are therefore contestable.
 In other words, while we cannot do without metanarratives, we must remember that the metanarrative that we choose does not tell the whole story, and may indeed keep us from engaging with the whole story.
-[This is only part of the article.
-Want to read more?
-Subscribe to the website by choosing "Register" from the menu above.
-It's free!]
+The metanarrative that we work with is also shaped by who we are and where we are, and therefore may not resonate with others who find themselves in different circumstances.
+The metanarrative, says the author, is a map that will help us explore the biblical landscape, but it is not itself that landscape (28).

 Gary VanArragon is the editor of the Christian Educators Journal.